vswarte/shodan-rs/README.md

-The `Result<T, E>` coming from any call to the shodan API will always wrap enum `ShodanClientResponse` which can be either of variant `ShodanClientResponse::Response` or `ShodanClientResponse::Error`, the latter of which indicates an error response from the shodan API itself (ex: rate limiting, plan constraits or owning insufficient credits for a call).
+The `Result<T, E>` coming from any call to the shodan API will always wrap enum `ShodanClientResponse` which can be either of variant `ShodanClientResponse::Response` or `ShodanClientResponse::Error`, the latter of which indicates an error response from the shodan API itself (ex: rate limiting, plan constraints or owning insufficient credits for a call).

 ### API support